eyaget/academic-kickstart2/content/project/Memory-Safety/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-Details are to be provided.
+Please refer to the above papers, which are our publications related to this project.